BackSlasher/blog.backslasher.net/content/job-guide.md

 You can get a basic idea by:

 * Asking your friends/colleagues/fellow students (they might lie.
 I found that some of my colleagues' self worth was so determined by their salary that they lied in order to not "feel ashamed")
 * Checking salary tables.
-They might be grossly inaccruate but it's better than having no idea at all.
+They might be grossly inaccurate but it's better than having no idea at all.
 Example for one: <http://www.sqlink.com/blog/hightechsalary/>

 ### CVs